 I can’t say I have pleasant memories of a Roman Catholic upbringing.
 Weekly mass was hard on the knees and a fear of fainting on an empty stomach (remember the fasting?) shadowed receiving Communion.
 It was a time of ultra-strict priests and no-nonsense nuns.
 Stories of knuckle-rapping at Catholic schools were common.
 While my Sunday school nuns were gentle, Sister Mary Jane once scared the bejesus out of me recounting how a doubting prankster removed the Communion wafer from his mouth, took it home and preceded to cut it with a kitchen knife to see if it bled.
 Indeed, she assured us it did, and a priest had to be called to reverse the transubstantiation.
 It gave new meaning to ‘Don’t try this at home!’
 Today’s kids generally have lay people conducting their religious education with hopefully fewer horrific tales.

 Recently, my grandson learned the details of the crucifixion and Pontius Pilate.
-The Roman perfect’s role in Jesus’s execution disturbed his young mind to the point that he later asked his priest if Pilate went to Heaven.
+The Roman prefect’s role in Jesus’s execution disturbed his young mind to the point that he later asked his priest if Pilate went to Heaven.
 His reasoning was that Jesus was destined to be crucified anyway, and He forgave his executioners, did Pilate’s pardon include the Grand Prize?
 The priest was stumped.
 (Do I have a budding messiah in the family?)

 Christianity didn’t conquer Rome, it became Rome.